 √ Storage Space – How much gear are you taking with you on your kayaking trip?
 Fishers and campers typically pack a lot of gear, and if your main mode of transportation is your inflatable kayak, you’ll want to plan on purchasing a model that gives you plenty of storage space.
 This storage space can come in the form of extra floor room or dedicated pockets built directly into the kayak’s hull.
 Some models even include webbing that you can use to store your gear.
 Often enough, the extra storage space can make or break your purchasing decision, based on the excursions you plan on making with your new inflatable kayak.

 √ Included Accessories – An inflatable kayak by itself isn’t going to do much for you in the way of transportation.
-If you want to get out on the water, you’ll need a pump to get inflated, paddles to get going and more.
+If you want to get out on the water, you’ll need a pump to get inflated, kayak paddles to get going, repair kits to keep you going and more.
 If you don’t want to have to do more shopping, you might want to consider purchasing a model that includes all the necessary accessories you need to get going.
 However, be aware that the quality of the included accessories isn’t always the best.
-This tends to be the case for most paddles and sometimes true for the seats.
+This tends to be the case for most paddles and sometimes true for the adjustable seats.
 Many manufacturers include paddles that don’t do well in rough water conditions and many consumers complain that their included paddles didn’t last longer than a few trips to the lake.

 Inflatable Kayak vs. Hardshell

 Inflatable kayaks are relatively new to the world of recreational water sports, and they’re up against a lot of tradition with hardshell kayaks.
 Take a look at some of the differences between the two: